top of page

 Why Human Design Feels Confusing at First

+People often encounter Human Design with a sense of immediate resonance, followed closely by confusion.
 Charts can feel dense, terms unfamiliar, and concepts seem to multiply the more you read, creating the impression that others understand something you have not yet grasped.

-This reaction is not a sign that Human Design is “too much” for you, nor that you are missing something essential.
+This reaction is not a sign that Human Design is too much for you, nor that you are missing something essential.
 The confusion is part of the encounter itself.

 A System Designed for the Body’s Intelligence, Not the Mind

+Human Design works differently.
 It is a mechanical system.
 Its primary function is not to be understood all at once, but to be lived.
-Strategy and Authority do not ask the mind to figure things out; they ask the body to take the lead.
+Strategy and Authority ask the body to take the lead, rather than asking the mind to figure things out.

 When the mind tries to master Human Design immediately, it meets resistance.
 There is too much information, too many layers, and no clear mental hierarchy.
 This creates overwhelm.